-So I have two obsessions/passions in life – one is of course waste reduction and recycling – the other is a much more simple pleasure, and that is books!
-World Book Day gets me particularly excited about life.
-I think some people would call me a bibliophile because the sight of a book shop or a library or even a pile of books gets my heart racing, and the likes of Waterstone’s, and even better, a dusty old independent book shop, is my idea of Shangri-La!
+So I have two obsessions/passions in life – one is, of course, waste reduction and recycling – the other is a much more simple pleasure, and that is books!
+I think some people would call me a bibliophile because the sight of a bookshop or a library or even a pile of books gets my heart racing, and the likes of Waterstone’s, and even better, a dusty old independent bookshop, is my idea of heaven!
 My dream would be to have a coffee shop full of vintage upcycled furniture, and books, hundreds of them, where people could come to relax and read!
-One day…in the meantime, here is my Waste Not Want Not Guide to making the very most of every single tome, and every single page, and every single word of beauty!
+One day…in the meantime, here is my Waste Not Want Not Guide to making the very most of every single chapter, every single page, and every single word of beauty!

 Sadly, books cannot actually be recycled – the glue that binds them together prevents this at the moment!
 So here are a few ideas as to what you might want to do with your books to prolong their life!
 A book, after all, should live forever!

 One of the most beautiful things about a book is its ability to go on a journey!
 From the moment it is bought and read, enjoyed, reflected on, to the moment the pages finally turn to dust, it will have passed from hand to hand, reader to reader – it is one product that was probably unintentionally destined to be recycled over and over again!
 So if you have a book that you have loved, pass it on..to friends, family, on social media, wherever.
 Talk about it, engage people in the pleasure that you have experienced and pass it on!
 That said, when I have read a book I REALLY love, I have to hide it in the depths of my bookshelf, and jealously keep it!
 I did that recently with The Miniaturist.
 But for the most part, I pass my books on.
 I particularly love it when I find a book that people have written in saying who they are and when and where they read it!
 Some of those journeys can be quite remarkable!